kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

   - Can the section config application somehow do the isolated section ordering / showing / hiding / etc. by itself?
 - [ ] Refactor: `Tabs` wants a sheet prop so it can check if a tab navigation is allowed and to trigger some tab selection events when permitted.
 Now that context sans stores has been upended in Svelte 5, consider instead sending exactly what `Tabs` needs for its specific use case as context from the sheet, directly, in the form of a callback or function binding.
 - [ ] Fix: Use the broken identify toggle for containers to vet error handling and getting latest from the source data.
 Or, if it's not feasible, just catch and handle error.
+- [ ] Info Cards are not reactive to their target items or actors
+  - This does not rerender when the item/actor changes.
+This can be remedied by subscribing self to their list of apps to update on change.
+  - Rendering alone will not help.
+Triggering a render doesn't update the card.
+The card data has to be refreshed somehow.
+  - The class-based props probably need wrappers.

 ## Testing To Dos